Antonio-Marcos-Goulart/Antonio-Marcos-Goulart/README.md

 -👀 I’m looking to collaborate on projects;

--📫 How to reach me: e-mail - antoniomarcos5674335@gmail.com;
+-📫 How to reach me: e-mail - antoniomarcos5674335@gmail.com or Linkedin www.linkedin.com/in/antôniomarcosgoulart05;

 -🗣️ Portuguese.